 In order to comply with the Community Infrastructure Levy (CIL) Regulations 2010, it is necessary for planning applications with legal agreements to consider the issue of whether the requirements within the S106 satisfy the following: a) Necessary to make the development acceptable in planning terms; a) Directly related to the development; and b) Fair and reasonably related in scale and kind to the development.
 It is considered that the contributions required as part of the application are justified meet the Council's requirement for policy compliance.
-All elements are necessary, directly relate to the development.
+All elements are necessary, directly relate to the development and are fair and reasonable in relation to the scale and kind of development.
 The non-financial requirements ensure that the development will be delivered in full.
 On this basis the S106 the scheme is compliant with the CIL Regulations 2010.